ProtonyteTV/jedGB/README.md

 The emulator architecture is partitioned into cleanly decoupled core components wrapped by an `extern "C"` API interface (`jedgb_api.h`), allowing the engine to run as a standalone SDL2 application or as an embedded library inside custom developer frontends:

-## 🛠️ Architectural Blueprint

-The emulator architecture is partitioned into cleanly decoupled core components wrapped by a C API interface (`jedgb_api.h`), allowing the engine to run as a standalone SDL2 application or as an embedded library inside custom developer frontends:

 ```
                  +-----------------------------------+
                 |         Frontend / Host           |